-Move over northside, the southside is having a moment and has something to say when it comes to the perfect breakfast destination.
+Move over inner city, Brisbane’s south side is having a moment and has something to say when it comes to the perfect breakfast destination.
 Think fluffy pancakes, eggs whichever way you like them and enough twists on the classic avo on toast to keep even the most diehard millennial sated.
-And that’s before we even get past South Bank.
-Let’s just say southsiders definitely don’t have to look too far for the ideal candidate for a lazy brunch.
+And that’s before we even get past Greenslopes.
+Let’s just say south siders definitely don’t have to look too far for the ideal candidate for a lazy brunch.

 Convinced to venture south of the river?
-Here are the absolute best breakfasts on the southside.
+Here are the absolute best breakfasts on Brisbane’s south side.

 Café O Mai

 We have two words for you: breakfast pho.
-That’s right; you could be sipping on perfectly tender noodles and aromatic, spicy broth for the first meal of the day, all thanks to the legends over at Café O Mai.
+That’s right, you could be sipping on perfectly tender noodles and aromatic, spicy broth for the first meal of the day, all thanks to the legends over at Café O Mai.
 If pho’s not really your thing, you could bless your tastebuds with the Vietnamese omelette, filled with prawns and pork mince, or the sweet corn and zucchini fritters, served with pineapple jam.
-Let’s be honest, you can’t go wrong at Café O Mai.

 Deedot Coffee House